UFC Fight Night: Hunt vs Bigfoot: Predictions & Analysis

 A few statistical edges stand out.
 Phan throws significantly more leather — a 1.2 sig. strike per minute gap.
 Mizugaki is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Phan has tighter striking defense, making opponents miss more often.

-**The Pick: Takeya Mizugaki over Nam Phan.** We're leaning Mizugaki here at 69%, a solid but not overwhelming edge.
+The Pick: Takeya Mizugaki over Nam Phan.
+The model is firm on this one: Mizugaki at 75%.

 Caio Magalhaes vs Nick Ring